tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <img src="/assets/img/integrations/tracking_register.png">

 Fill in the fields with the following values:
-- *Application Name*: the name of your product
+- *Application Name*: the name of your integration
 - *Redirect URI*: your homepage
 - *Client Type*: Public